MargaretAoko/Dev/README.md

   var greeting = " It's nice to me you today"
   But it advieable to use single quotes always.

-var response = "Ashwin said, "Yes Sir!""; Double quoting is n
+var response = "Ashwin said, "Yes Sir!""; As much as you may want to consider grammar javascripts detects the how you use your quotes to when writing strings.
+For this case it will only excute "Ashwin," because the string is closed there.
+In order to excute the whole string this how to write it. var response = "Ashwin said, Yes Sir!";

 /*